Enigma-Unicamp/decipher-me/README.md

 of your challenges, you must add a new line like this:

 ```
-challenge_title,content_type,challenge_flag,challenge_description
+challenge_title,content_type,challenge_flag,challenge_description,challenge_points
 ```

-* `challenge_title` is the title of the challenge
+* `challenge_title`: title of the challenge
-* `content_type` must be "download", "image", "link" or "page"
+* `content_type`: must be "download", "image", "link" or "page"
-* `challenge_flag` is the flag and must be in the following shape: `decipher{something}`
+* `challenge_flag`: is the flag and must be in the following shape: `decipher{something}`
-* `challenge_description` is the challenge body text
+* `challenge_description`: challenge body text
+* `challenge_points`: how many points a user receives for solving this challenge (this is ignored if `SEQUENTIAL_CHALLENGES = True`, so just set it to "1" if that's the case)

+**Atention!** The order of the challenges in this file is the one that will be used.

 To examplify, we have three challenges (`Baby Steps`, `Test Challenge` and `Another Test`), so our file stays like this:

 ```
-"Baby Steps","image","decipher{f1rstfl4g}","First challenge, named Baby Steps"
+"Baby Steps","image","decipher{f1rstfl4g}","First challenge, named Baby Steps","1"
-"Test Challenge","link","decipher{cr4z1fl4g}","Another challenge, just to examplify"
+"Test Challenge","link","decipher{cr4z1fl4g}","Another challenge, just to examplify","1"
-"Another Test","page","decipher{n3wfl4g}","Another challenge, just to examplify"
+"Another Test","page","decipher{n3wfl4g}","Another challenge, just to examplify","1"
 ```

-**Atention!** The order of the challenges in this file is the one that will be used.

 After that, create the folder `decipher-me/decipher/scripts/challenges_files` and create folders with the same titles of each one of the challenges.
 Inside